nareshbhatia/movie-magic-chatgpt-4o/README.md

 ![commit-3](assets/commit-3.png)

-## Prompting round 2 - starting with image requirements
+## Prompting round 2 - Start with image requirements

 The detailed prompts and responses for this round are listed [here](./chatgpt-4o-start-with-image-as-requirements.md).

-## Implementation round 2 - starting with image requirements
+## Implementation round 2

 Here are the commits for round 2, starting with the raw implementation suggested by ChatGPT.